jrenaud90/TidalPy/README.md

 ### Installation Troubleshooting

+_If you ran into a problem that is not listed below please [submit an issue](https://github.com/jrenaud90/TidalPy/issues) and we will work on addressing it!_

+**Known Problems:**
 * The `setuptools` package is required before TidalPy can be installed.
 Usually it is automatically installed, but if you are starting with a clean virtual environment it may not have been.
     * For Anaconda: `conda install setuptools`
     * Or for regular Python: `pip install setuptools`
-* The current version of TidalPy is in Alpha and will receive many updates on a relatively fast schedule.
-So, it is recommended that you run it from an IDE and/or install it as an [editable package](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs).
-If you do not wish to install as an editable package then please remove all `-e` flags.

-## How to Use
+## How to Use TidalPy

 Check out the `Documentation\Getting Started.md` file.
 This is pretty bare bones at the moment but offers some basic info about TidalPy.
 For now the best way to learn how to use TidalPy is by checking out the `Demos` directory.
 There are "beginner" [Jupyter notebooks](https://jupyter.org/) that are a great starting point.

-## Using TidalPy for Science
+### Using TidalPy for Science

 TidalPy has been used in several studies already, and we encourage you to use it in yours.
-We would appreciate you include a link back to this [page](https://github.com/jrenaud90/TidalPy) and cite one of the papers below (if you utilized a specific package).
+We would appreciate you include a link back to this [page](https://github.com/jrenaud90/TidalPy) and cite one of the papers discussed in the next section.
 We also would love to see where TidalPy is being used!
 Please feel free to send us an
 email: [TidalPy@gmail.com](mailto:TidalPy@gmail.com) when a paper or presentation utilized TidalPy.
 Anyone is welcome to make forks or copies of TidalPy as long as their work references back to this page.
 License information can be found at the end of this file.

-### Referencing TidalPy
+#### Citing TidalPy

+If you use TidalPy for your research please cite its Zenodo [doi: 10.5281/zenodo.7017474](https://zenodo.org/records/7017560).

-The science used in TidalPy is described in the following papers (and references therein):
+The science used in TidalPy is described in the following papers and software (and references therein):

 * Rheological Modeling Package:
     * [Tidally Heated Terrestrial Exoplanets: Viscoelastic Response Models](https://ui.adsabs.harvard.edu/abs/2009ApJ...707.1000H/abstract)